Is Legoland & Dubai Parks and Resorts Open in the Summer?

 Want to compare all of Dubai’s theme parks?
 Check out this bumper guide that breaks it all down by activities, character and age/height

-Legoland Dubai in the summer
+Legoland Dubai in the Summer

 Miniland at Legoland Dubai